indigorose8/PyPong/index.md

         #run the mainloop
 ```

+See if you can write your own; if you get really stuck, use the template from the Pizza worksheet.

 ***

-##Task 2 - Move the ball move
+##Task 2 - Make the ball move

+You just need one extra step:
-Can you spot the extra step - to name the `something` and make it move!
+* name the `something` and
+* make it move!

 ```python
 # import libraries